How Much Does It Cost to Hire a Video Editor?

 This will either give you a certain number of packages, or “unlimited” edits (meaning one video at a time, and depending on editor availability).

 Depending on the company and what’s included, monthly costs range between $350 and $1500.
+To see some example subscriptions, check out the list of video editing services we’ve reviewed earlier this year!

 The advantage of hiring a video editor by subscribing are fast turnaround times, guaranteed availability, and clear-cut budgeting for you.